vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-3-Manifest.md

 }

-The main game world database is listed in the mobileWorldContentPaths object your desired language.
+The main game world database is listed in the Response.mobileWorldContentPaths object for your desired language.
 I use English so the one I download is Response.mobileWorldContentPaths.en  The other manifest databases like the mobileClanBannerDatabasePath are for very specific use cases and will not be covered in this tutorial.

 The base URL is https://www.bungie.net so for for the Response.mobileWorldContentPaths.en above that would give: